0Keith/excogitated.common/README.md

 Notable classes:

 Module<T> - Micro IOC framework using static generic fields.
+Should be faster than any other solution available but has an extremely limited feature set.

 AsyncQueue<T> - Created before IAsyncEnumerable<T> was available but still useful.